 If you want to be 100% sure your data is not recoverable and release some stress in the process: smash it!

 Just make sure to be safe when destroying an HDD/SSD – use safety goggles and gloves!

 Know of any other tools or methods?
-Have any questions about the methods listed in this guide, or unsure about what software to use for your device?
+Have any questions about the methods listed in this guide, or are you unsure about what software to use for your device?
 Let me know in the comments below.